 The part may have changed size or warped.
 Check against part of known dimensions.
-Check for proper location of part in mask.
-Also check condition of mask.
+Check for proper location of the part in mask.
+Also, check the condition of the mask.
 A unique mask may be needed for each mold cavity.
-Keep gun 8 inches from part, at 45 lbs. of pressure.
+Keep gun 8 inches from the part, at 45 lbs. of pressure.
 Spray favoring the mask.
-If fixture is clamped using air, make sure pressure on cylinder is 65 lbs.
-Check lips and wires on mask for damage and misalignment.
+If the fixture is clamped using air, make sure pressure on the cylinder is 65 lbs.
+Check lips and wires on the mask for damage and misalignment.

 Usually from a dirty mask.
 Wash mask before it is too dirty.
 Consider washing on a schedule or at regular intervals.

 Paint Changes Colors

 Metallics and heavy pigments settle.
 Use agitator on the pot.
 Be sure it doesn’t go too fast or centrifugal force will separate components.

 Can be caused by contaminated hose or air line, dry spray from the booth, or paint which needs to be filtered.

 Caused by humidity.
 Add a slow solvent to correct.

 - water/oil in paint or air line, or